 Just some of the professional musicians have perfect pitch.
 There is around ten percent of such musicians in European orchestras.
 And among the common people, only one from every ten thousand has absolute pitch.

 It is believed that early contact children with music increase ability to accurately identify the pitch.
 In this case, the skill to recall a melody is formed by the three or four years.
 People with absolute pitch, often unconsciously analyze background noise, which the average person does not notice, or at least does not give them much importance.

-In general, for musicians, more important is the ability to accurate intonation of intervals of sounds in head, regardless of tuning of musical instruments.
-This ability organizes musical memory and help to remember complex melodies and recall them when need.
+In general, for musicians, more important is the ability to the accurate intonation of intervals of sounds in the head, regardless of tuning of musical instruments.
+This ability organizes musical memory and helps to remember complex melodies and recall them when needed.